 Second Schleswig War (1864)

 The conflict that ensued upon the arrival of foreign forces in the Danish duchies is known as the “Second Schleswig War”.
-The literature often considers it the first war of German unification, as it resulted in the annexation of both Schleswig and Holstein to the German Confederation.
+The war is often treated as the first war of German unification because it brought Schleswig and Holstein into the Confederation.
 According to the Gastein Convention (1865), Austrians and Prussians would share sovereignty over the duchies, but each of them would be administered separately.

 Austro-Prussian War (1866)